fenago/kubernetes-course/md/Lab_2.md

     Without `grep -v pause`, you would find that each container is \"paired\" with a \"sandbox\" container (in Kubernetes, it\'s implemented as a `pause` image).
-This is because, as mentioned in the previous chapter, Linux containers can be associated (or isolated) by joining the same (or different) Linux namespace.
+This is because, as mentioned in the previous lab, Linux containers can be associated (or isolated) by joining the same (or different) Linux namespace.
 In Kubernetes, a \"sandbox\" container is used to bootstrap a Linux namespace, and then the containers that run the